swiss-ai-center/core-engine/docs/index.md

 Welcome to the documentation for this project!
 You should find everything you need here.
 Hope it helps!

-## Philosophy of this documentation
+## Terminology of this documentation

-The philosophy of this documentation is as follow:
+The terminology of this documentation is as follow:

 _We use a set of [**tools**](./tools/index.md) to develop and promote a machine learning platform.
 This platform is composed of machine learning [**services**](./services/index.md) that can be chained together to solve a problem.
 The chaining can be visualized through a [**webapp**](./webapp/index.md).
 All the machine learning services are orchestrated by an [**engine**](./engine/index.md).
 The platform is deployed on an [**infrastructure**](./infrastructure/index.md) managed by [**providers**](./providers/index.md)._